prashant887/dbt-demo/README.md

  dbt seed ( --no-version-check) --> to load the seed file to project,creates a table in default schema to specify schema and seed property ,seed block to be created in dbt_project.yml

- dbt run --models modle name
+ dbt run --models modle name --no-version-check

 ### Custom Tests
 Tests are macros to define test need  to create macro test_<test_name>